sailab-code/partime/README.md

 # PARTIME: Scalable and Parallel Processing Over Time with Deep Neural Networks

-This directory contains the code of the PARTIME library presented in the manuscript _"PARTIME: Scalable and Parallel Processing Over
+This directory contains the code of the PARTIME library presented in the manuscript ["PARTIME: Scalable and Parallel Processing Over
-Time with Deep Neural Networks"_.
+Time with Deep Neural Networks"](https://ieeexplore.ieee.org/document/10068971).

 ## Requirements
 The main requirements for this library are